Blayung/my-plugin/README.md

 When used without arguments, it will toggle the inspection status of the player who ran it, and if at least a single argument is provided, the player specified in the first argument will get he's inspection status toggled instead.

-When the inspection status is turned on, you can left-click blocks to check their history, or right-click them to see the history of the block next to them (on the block face you clicked at).
+When the inspection status is enabled, you can left-click blocks to check their history, or right-click them to see the history of the block next to them (on the block face you clicked at).
 You won't be able to destroy or place blocks, or interact with e.g. doors or trapdoors.

 When checking double-chests for items being stolen or put in, make sure that you check both blocks since the plugin will save the interactions at only one.

-The block log history will be saved in `plugins/MyPlugin/block-log-book.txt` when the world saves.
+The block log history will be saved in `plugins/MyPlugin/block-log-book.txt` when the server stops.

 ### The player list command
 All players can use it under `/players` or `/list`.
 It will print the amount of online players and their nicknames.

 ### Reloading
-I do not know how does my plugin behave when you do `/reload`, but you can safely use `/myplugin-reload` or `/reload-myplugin` to reload the configuration file while the server is running.
+You can safely use `/myplugin-reload` or `/reload-myplugin` to reload the configuration file while the server is running.

 ### The info command and hello/btw messages
 Intuitive concepts, already well-documented within the `plugins/MyPlugin/config.yml` file.